dazinator/GitOut/README.md

 For example:

 1. GitVersion Plugin (Calculates SemVer version numbers, and exposes them to CI build systems via stdout)
-2. GitReleaseNotes Plugin (Creates Release Notes based on Issue Tracker of choice)
+2. GitReleaseNotes Plugin (Creates Release Notes based on Issue Tracker of choice (it wants the version number)
-3. GithubReleaseManager Plugin (Allows releases to be created and modified, and issues to be closed / milestones completed on platforms such as GitHub, BitBucket etc)
+3. GithubReleaseManager Plugin (Allows releases to be created and modified, and issues to be closed / milestones completed on platforms such as GitHub, BitBucket etc - it wants the releasenotes text)

 In the above workflow, you'd invoke `GitOut.exe --yamlworkflow yamlworkflowname` once to run the workflow, which would be defined in a corresponding `yaml` file named `yamlworkflowname.yaml`: